Cyber-Typhoon/Secure_Arch_Install_Oculink_eGPU/README.md

       - Add `tmpfs` entries at the end of the file:
         - tmpfs /tmp tmpfs defaults,noatime,nosuid,nodev,noexec,mode=1777 0 0
         - tmpfs /var/tmp tmpfs defaults,noatime,nosuid,nodev,noexec,mode=1777 0 0
       - #replace <PASTE_SWAP_OFFSET_HERE> with the actual numerical offset from echo $SWAP_OFFSET after running step 4e Manually insert the numerical offset into fstab for the swap file entry.
+Ensure the swap offset in /etc/fstab is the actual numerical value, not a shell substitution or variable.
       - cat /mnt/etc/fstab

 **f) Check network**: